nanoporetech/tombo/docs/filtering.rst

 Read Filtering Commands
 ***********************

 Read filtering commands can be useful to extract the most out out of a set of reads for modified base detection.
-Read filtering commands effect only the Tombo index file, and so filters can be cleared or applied iteratively without re-running any re-squiggle commands.
+Read filtering commands effect only the Tombo index file, and so filters can be cleared or applied iteratively without re-running any re-squiggle analysis.
 Two filters are currently made available (``filter_stuck`` and ``filter_coverage``).

 ----------------
 ``filter_stuck``